UNDER THE MEXICAN SKY:

 The exhibition features film clips, paintings by Diego Rivera, Jose Clemente Orozco, Manuel Rodriguez Lozano and José Chavez Morado, photographs, prints, posters and documents, many of which are drawn from Figueroa’s archive, the Televisa Foundation collection, the collections of the Museo de la Estampa and the Museo Nacional in Mexico.
 In addition, the exhibition includes work by other artists and filmmakers from the period such as Luis Buñuel, Sergei Eisenstein, Edward Weston, and Tina Modotti that draw from the vast inventory of distinctly Mexican imagery associated with Figueroa’s cinematography or were heavily influenced by his vision.

-UNDER THE MEXICAN SKY: Gabriel Figueroa—Art and Film is organized and supported by the Televisa Foundation and CONACULTA.
-Generous funding has been provided by Corporate Exhibition Benefactors, MetLife Foundation and Tony Bechara.
-Additional support has been provided by the Government of Mexico and the Círculo de Coleccionistas at El Museo del Barrio.
+UNDER THE MEXICAN SKY: Gabriel Figueroa—Art and Film is organized and supported by Televisa Foundation in collaboration with The National Council for Culture and the Arts (CONACULTA).
+Generous funding has been provided by Corporate and Exhibition Benefactors, MetLife Foundation and Tony Bechara.
+Additional support has been provided by Mexico Tourism Board, The Mexican Cultural Institute of New York and the Círculo de Coleccionistas at El Museo del Barrio.

 Gabriel Figueroa (Mexico, 1907-1997), Film still from Macario, 1960; Filmic Division, Photographic Collections Fundación Televisa ©